douglasrono/douglasrono/README.md

 ### Web Developer.
 </hr>
 Hi there 👋.
 I'm <b>Douglas Kiprono</b>- a dedicated
 Web engineer.
-I'm passionate with building impressive things on the web.
+I'm passionate about building impressive things on the web.
 I'm here to showcase my talent and collaborate with like-minded devs.
 <h3> Featured projects 💡</h3>